Quansight/Quansight-website/apps/labs/posts/napari-conda-constructor-menuinst.md

 ### A fresh breeze of air in `constructor`

-When we started this project, the `constructor` repository had not received much attention.
+When we started this project, the `constructor` repository had not been really maintained for a while.
 However, it was actively used by very important Python distributions: Anaconda used it for [Miniconda](https://docs.anaconda.com/miniconda/) and [Anaconda Distribution](https://www.anaconda.com/download), and conda-forge built [Miniforge](https://conda-forge.org/download/) with it.
 There was a caveat though: the lack of activity in the repository forced its users to fork it to address blocking issues or adding necessary features.

 So we did the same.
 The "napari fork" experiment resulted in a very long list of bug fixes and new features: